 Our daughter Eve was born in 1974 and another son, Dylan, in 1980.

 After moving to South Devon in 1981, I qualified as an adult tutor and taught pottery in a number of adult education classes and schools in the Torbay area.
 I was particularly interested in working with adults who had physical disabilities, many of them residents at the Cheshire Home in Brixham.

 I established my own studio workshop at Cockington Court, Torquay, selling directly to visitors.
 By now the gas kiln had been re-designed to fit into a smaller working area and my work was shifting towards more individual pieces, still in stoneware.

 In 2006 I completed a 3-year BA degree course in Contemporary Crafts at Falmouth College of Art, where I explored a number of new glass and ceramic techniques.

 From 2010 to 2018 I worked from my own large studio at Gunwalloe on the Cornish coast near the Lizard.
 Here I was producing some stoneware, but with a greater emphasis on individual porcelain pieces.

 My work was sold to the public directly from the showroom and, more recently, at the Penwith Gallery St Ives.

-In 2018 we moved back to my roots in North Devon and I am working from a studio next to the house in the village of Buckland Brewer.
-I now sell at the Burton Art Gallery in Bideford, as well as the Penwith Gallery.
+In 2018 we moved back to my roots in North Devon and I am now working from a studio next to the house near the village of Sheepwash.
+I sell at the Burton Art Gallery in Bideford, as well as the Penwith Gallery in St Ives.